 When transferring a business, the rights and obligations stipulated in the employment contract applicable at the time of transition are also transferred to the new employer.
 The rules apply in case of:

 - a transfer of an economic entity or part of an economic entity which retains its identity (e.g. the sale of a business), or

-- a 'service provision change' (contracting activities out, bringing them in-house, or a change of contractors)
+- a 'service provision change' (such as contracting activities out, bringing them in-house, or a change of contractors).